fengzhenqiong/Sky.Class.js/README.md

 var cls = Class.extend();<br />
 var cls = Class.extend(parent, mixins);<br />

-if parent is a function, it will be regarded as the parent class the the new cls generated
+if parent is a function, it will be regarded as the parent class the the new cls generated, or else it will be regarded as a mixin.
+#License
+MIT Licensed